OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_OAI.md

 ## Administration

-The module can be switched on under 'Administration-> Modules -> OAI PMH'.
+The module can be switched on under `Administration-> Modules -> OAI PMH`.
 It is deactivated by default on every instance.
 If the module is switched on, the API endpoint, where all published resources are listed via XML, is also available.

+### API Endpoint

+This is the application interface from which the metadata is retrieved.
+Different parameters can be used to filter for different learning resources.
+You can test die API endpoint, by clicking onto the button beneath the URL.

 ### Identifier Type